Can Dündar: Assassination attempt, jail sentence and exile

 On 6 May 2016, there was an assassination attempt witnessed by multiple reporters in front of the Istanbul courthouse where Dündar had just been defending himself against charges of treason.
 The assailant was stopped by Dündar's wife and a member of parliament, Muharrem Erkek, before he could fire more than two shots.
 Dündar was unhurt, but another journalist suffered an injury in the leg.
 The assailant was taken into custody by undercover police.
 On the same day, Dündar was sentenced to imprisonment for five years and 10 months for "leaking secret information of the state".

 Dündar moved to Germany in June 2016.
 In August 2016, he stepped down from his position of editor-in-chief in Cumhuriyet and announced that he would continue as a columnist in the newspaper.
 An arrest warrant in absentia was issued in Turkey for him on 31 October 2016.

 On 23 December 2020, he was sentenced in absentia to 27 years and six months in prison for espionage and aiding the armed terrorist organisation FETÖ.

 Private life

 He is married to Dilek Dündar, and the couple have one child.
 His father allegedly worked for the National Intelligence Organization.

 He lives in Berlin, Germany.
-He was attacked many times because of anti-government news by Turks living in Berlin.
+His wife was only able to join him there after three years because the authorities in Turkey had confiscated her passport.
+He has been forced to live with security guards because of attacks or threats by Turks living in Berlin.